-INSURANCE CHECKLIST Coverage for the company against claims by third parties I is the company risk manager aware of the volunteer program?
+C ov erage for the company against claims by third parties Is the company risk manager aware of the volunteer program?
 Do the exclusions of the Commercial General Liability (CGL) policy eliminate desired coverage?
-Is the insurer aware that the company operates a volunteer program?
+0 Is the insurer aware that the company operates a volunteer program?
 If the program has a separate board, are the members of that board covered by directors' and officers' insurance?
-Does the company need to make additional insurance arrangements for special events or other uncommon aspects of the program?
-Can coverage for special events be obtained under the CGL policy?
-Coordination of coverage with any collaborating organization Does the other organization have insurance?
-Should the company request a certificate of insurance or ask to be named as an additional insured on the other organization's policy?
-Should the company assist the other organization by naming it on the company's policy?
-Should the organization execute a hold-harmless agreement?
+0 Does the company need to make additional insurance arrangements for special events or other uncommon aspects of the program?
+0 Can coverage for special events be obtained under the CGL policy?
+(Coc ordination of coverage with any collaborating organization 0 Does the other organization have insurance?
+0 Should the company request a certificate of insurance or ask to be named as an additional insured on the other organization's policy?
+0 Should the company assist the other organization by naming it on the company's policy?
+0 Should the organization execute a hold-harmless agreement?
 Should the company execute one in favor of the other organization?
-Coverage for individual volunteers against claims by third parties Would the company's Commercial General Liability policy provide coverage for all volunteers?
+(Cov verage for individual volunteers against claims by third parties Would the company's Commercial General Liability policy provide coverage for all volunteers?
 Is volunteer work "employment" with the company?
 Do volunteers have adequate coverage under homeowners', renters', or umbrella policies?
-If volunteers drive their own cars while volunteering, is their automobile insurance adequate?
-G Should the company purchase liability coverage specifically for volunteers?
-Coverage for injuries to employee-volunteers and other volunteers • Would workers' compensation coverage apply?
+0 If volunteers drive their own cars while volunteering, is their automobile insurance adequate?
+Should the company purchase liability coverage specifically for volunteers?
+Coverage for injuries to employee-volunteers and other volunteers 0 Would workers' compensation coverage apply?
 Do the medical payment provisions of the CGL policy apply?
 If individuals other than company employees participate in the program, will they be covered?
 Should the company maintain a separate accident policy?

-chapter four

-STRATEGIES FOR REDUCING LIABILITY RISKS
+chapter four STRATEGIES FOR REDUCING LIABILITY RISKS